 Katelyn Eichwald (b.
 1987) lives and works in Chicago, USA.
 She received a BFA from the University of Illinois, Champaign (2009) and an MFA from California College of the Arts, San Francisco (2012).
 Her work has been included in exhibitions at Fortnight Institute, New York; Celaya Brothers Gallery & Et. al, Mexico City; and Zero Zero LA, Los Angeles.
 Katelyn was the winner of the Barclay Simpson award at California College of the Arts (2012).
 She is represented in the USA by Fortnight Institute, New York.

-Katelyn’s inaugural solo exhibition is upcoming at ReadingRoom, Melbourne in October, 2021.
+Katelyn’s inaugural solo exhibition is upcoming at ReadingRoom, Melbourne.

 With thanks to Katelyn Eichwald, Fabiola Alondra and Jane Harmon.